Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of

 The story of Rover and Triumph: new era well underway

 Both Rover and Triumph were in the news on New Year’s Day 1964.
 Donald Stokes (above), on his first day as Chairman of Standard-Triumph at Canley, announced that the company had built a total of 109,200 cars and light commercial vehicles in 1963, an increase of 30 per cent over 1962.
 He said it had increased home sales by 40 per cent, while exports had gone up by 10 per cent on 1962.
 In the USA, the company had sold over 20,000 vehicles in 1963, 12.5 per cent more than in 1962.

 Saying the prospects for 1964 were even better, Donald Stokes added: ‘We are currently working on production schedules as high as those of last summer, an unprecedented situation for the motor industry.’
 Orders for the Triumph 2000, which was to be released to the public on 8 January, were already high enough to show that the car would be a clear leader in its class – production was already running at over 350 a week and would increase to about 400 a week.

 Changes in Rover’s technical lineup

 Reading the headlines decades later, one gets the impression that the Rover P6 had a better press launch in comparison with the Triumph 2000 back in October 1963.
-But with Donald Stokes now in full charge of Standard-Triumph, backed no doubt by the firm’s PR boss Keith Hopkins, this New Year’s Day event seems to have been the real launch of the new model.
+But with Donald Stokes now in full charge of Standard-Triumph, backed no doubt by the firm’s public relations boss, Keith Hopkins, this New Year’s Day event seems to have been the real launch of the new model.

 On the same day, Peter Wilks was appointed to the Board of the Rover Company as Technical Director, filling the void left by the death of his uncle, Maurice, in September 1963 and the retirement of Robert Boyle.